laura-rieger/openingblackbox/README.md

-# openingblackbox
+# Opening the Black Box How to Interpret Machine Learning Functions and Their Decisions

-Opening the Black Box How to Interpret Machine Learning Functions and Their Decisions
+Slides and demo for the tutorial "Opening the Black Box How to Interpret Machine Learning Functions and Their Decisions" by Professor Lars Kai Hansen and Laura Rieger from Technical University of Denmark at 2018 IEEE International Workshop on Machine Learning for Signal Processing